enhancing-automated-valet-parking/ai-parking-cloud/flows.md

 }
 ```

+### Example: accept the quote, and make a binding booking
 In our example, the requested options can be met.
 The user backend is informed about the availability and the associated costs for this service.
 The received quote remains binding until 10pm the same day.

 The user backend can then confirm the booking by asking the parking backend to create a corresponding APDS assigned right.